June 19, 2025, 1:15 pm | Read time: 7 minutes

 Use in the Garden

-Sweet cherries are suitable as stately house trees, especially in larger gardens.
-Slower-growing varieties and spindle trees also fit in smaller gardens, as do sweet cherries trained on a trellis.
+Sweet cherries are mainly used as stately house trees, especially in larger gardens.
+Slower-growing varieties and espalier-trained sweet cherries are also suitable for smaller gardens.

 Use in the Kitchen

-Sweet cherries are mainly used as table fruit, for desserts, cakes, and pies, and processed into jam and juice.
-It is also possible to freeze the cherries with or without the pit or to dry them in the oven or dehydrator.
+Sweet cherries are mainly used as table fruit, for desserts, for cakes and tarts, but also processed into jam.
+It is also possible to freeze the cherries or dry them in the oven or a dehydrator.
 In the refrigerator, sweet cherries stay fresh for two to three days.

 Bee Friendliness

-Sweet cherries provide bees and other insects with nectar and pollen.
+Sweet cherries provide nectar and pollen for bees and other insects.